 Its All In Your Head: Borderline Personality Disorder and the Brain

-The field of psychiatry is heating up, and neuroscientists are discovering what is going on in our minds in the fog of mental illness.
+The field of psychiatry is heating up and neuroscientists are discovering what’s going on in the mind during the fog of mental illness

 What makes a brain Borderline?
-The old adage about two people being on different wavelengths — its true!
-The diagram above, on the right shows a ‘healthy’ brain, on the left the brain of someone with borderline personality disorder.
+For the last two decades experts have been trying to find out.
+The old adage about two people being on different wavelengths appears to be true, with MRI scans revealing stark differences between healthy brains and the brains of individuals with Borderline Personality.
+The diagram above is a case in point.
+On the right we have a ‘normal’ brain, on the left the brain of someone with BPD.
 The heat signatures, show for the first time the neurological basis of a serious but all too common mental health condition.

 But what do these heat patches actually mean?
 We begin in the limbic system; all brains have one.
 It the emotional control centre for human beings, and it is here that trauma, mental illness, and neural circuitry intersect.